IBM/aspera-cli/README.md

 ATS is usable either :

-* from an AoC subscription : ascli aspera admin ats
+* from an AoC subscription : ascli oncloud admin ats : use AoC authentication

-* or from an IBM Cloud subscription : ascli ats
+* or from an IBM Cloud subscription : ascli ats : use IBM Cloud API key authentication

 ## IBM Cloud ATS : creation of api key